angrybacon/doomsday-wiki/markdown/articles/2018/04/23/dueling-doomsdays.md

 Surgical Extraction, and target his Tendrils of Agony; Ben concedes in response.
 Obviously didn’t side in or
 maindeck any Empty the Warrens.
-G3) On the draw I keep a hand that is solid with some disruption, mana and DD, but no cantrips.
+G3) On the draw I keep a hand that is solid with some disruption, mana and Dd, but no cantrips.
 Ben kept a 7 so I didn’t feel I could justify going below with this serviceable hand.
 Ben just Ponders on his turn, shuffles, then passes.
 I feel somewhat confident with the shuffle, and draw another Doomsday for turn.
 I